Tech Adapter Setup

-In order to support the reverse provisioning workflow, a technology adapter has to expose the following endpoints that will be called by the Provisioning Coordinator.
+In order to support the Reverse Provisioning workflow, a tech adapter needs to expose the following endpoints that will be called by the Provisioning Coordinator.

-Always double check the Technology Adapter API reference to stay updated on technology adapter endpoints and their properties.
+Always double check the Tech Adapter API reference to stay updated on tech adapter endpoints and their properties.

 Execution Endpoint